 Do these comments sound familiar to you?

-Today, many 8th grade students just don’t seem ready for the academic, athletic or social challenges of high school.
+Today, many 8th-grade students just don’t seem ready for the academic, athletic, or social challenges of high school.
 Often, these students are on the younger end of their cohort and may have demonstrated a lack of maturity in their traditional middle school setting.
 Their

 achievement does not seem to match their innate abilities.

-An 8th Grade Gap Year is an opportunity for the learner to spend an additional year before high school preparing mind, body and spirit for the challenges ahead.
+An 8th Grade Gap Year is an opportunity for the learner to spend an additional year before high school preparing the mind, body, and spirit for the challenges ahead.
 While the State requires that you teach the core academic subjects, it does not require that you follow the same courses, topics, or timelines that are taught in your public school.
 As such, you have the opportunity to direct your child’s focus on areas of interest within the core subjects of math, science, English, social studies, PE, fine arts, foreign languages, and electives.

 You may expand on the prior year's learning, review and reinforce concepts that were challenging, preview high school level

 material, or create a unique educational course of study focusing on travel, hands-on experiences, arts, coding, cooking, gardening, or whatever sparks your child's imagination and curiosity.